Gabryjiel/solar-system/README.md

 ## Solar System

-Wriiten to collect and display data from inverter.
+Written to collect and display data from inverter.
 Contains 3 programs:

-1. Collector - collects data from external website.
+1. Collector - collects data from external website to PostgreSQL database.
-2. Server - hosted on cloud provides data for website.
+2. Server - connects to the database and displays its data with templates.
-3. Website - visualizes data from server.